egshkim/egshkim.github.io/_posts/2022-11-28-ResNet-review.md

   It then goes through 3x3 convolution.

   As the 1x1 convolution is performed again, the number of channels is recovered.

+  Would the Bottleneck building block be really efficient ?
-  I compared the number of learning parameters because I was curious if the Bottleneck building block was really efficient.
+  I compared the number of learning parameters

 ![Table3](/assets/images/ResNet-review/다운로드 (27).png){: width="100%" height="100%"}